Ruger 10/22: 10/22 Magnum

 The 10/22 Magnum was produced from 1998 to 2006 and was chambered for the .22 Magnum cartridge.

-10/17
+10/17 Magnum

-The 10/17 was announced in 2004 and was chambered for the .17 HMR cartridge.
-It was never actually released and sold to the public.
+The 10/17 Magnum was announced in 2004 and was chambered for the .17 HMR cartridge.
+It was never released or sold to the public, but it was listed in their catalog from 2004 to 2005.

 Silent-SR ISB

 The Silent-SR ISB is a barrel assembly offered by Ruger in 2016, which is available for any 10/22 Takedown, 10/22 Takedown Lite rifles and the 22 Charger Takedown pistol.

+10/22 SBR

+Short-barreled rifle (“SBR”) versions of the 10/22 were released in 2026.

+Two 10/22 SBR models each feature a reversible folding stock with an adjustable length of pull, a BX-Trigger, a match bolt release, and a threaded cold hammer-forged barrel.

+Model 33000 features an eight-inch alloy steel barrel and a receiver with an integrated rear cleaning port for easy maintenance.

+Model 33001 is a Takedown rifle equipped with a 10-inch barrel tensioned inside an aluminum alloy sleeve for enhanced rigidity and accuracy.